Thursday, July 31, 2008

 Elvis Costello 10: Goodbye Cruel World

 As his last album was a surprise hit, Elvis stuck to the formula and brought the same producers back for another go.
 The problem was that he had seemingly used up his capacity for pop; plus, his personal life was in the toilet.
 The songs he prepared for Goodbye Cruel World are dour and gloomy (hence the title), inspired by the country weepers and Richard Thompson songs he’d been obsessed with of late.
-Elvis himself has called this his worst album, before taking the blame off his producers for his failure to rise to the occasion and indulging the current zeal for the Yamaha DX7 synthesizer, which everybody was using in those days.
+Elvis himself has called this his worst album, but took the blame off his producers for his failure to rise to the occasion and indulging the current zeal for the Yamaha DX7 synthesizer, which everybody was using in those days.

 Elvis Costello & The Attractions Goodbye Cruel World (1984)—2